pentandra/lifepreserver/content/blog/freedom-and-open-access/index.markdown

 public interest.
 To give some context to our thoughts, let me summarize what is being done about open access right now by governments around the world.

-The European Union and the UK seem to be the most progressive in the promotion of open access.
-The EU has started an initiative called
+The UK and the European Union seem to be the most progressive in the promotion of open access.
+The UK has pioneered efforts to legislate open access, having mandated that all publicly-funded research will be offered openly by
-<a href="http://ec.europa.eu/research/horizon2020/index_en.cfm?pg=home&video=none" rel="external">Horizon <span class="oldstyle">2020</span></a>
-which mandates open access dissemination of publicly-funded research by
-<span class="oldstyle">2016</span>.
-The UK has mandated that all
-publicly-funded research will be offered openly by
 <span class="oldstyle">2014</span>.
+Following their footsteps, the European
+Commission has mandated open access dissemination of all research paid for by its latest research initiative, named
+<a href="http://ec.europa.eu/research/horizon2020/index_en.cfm?pg=home&video=none" rel="external">Horizon <span class="oldstyle">2020</span></a>.
+It is hoped that other EU member states will follow suit.[^EU-OA]

 In the US the situation is a little different.
 Several attempts have been made to legislate open access.
 In <span class="oldstyle">2008</span>, a bill was